rathboma/rathboma.github.com/_drafts/experts-and-mapreduce.md

 ## David Leifker, Software Architect at Spreadfast

-_Which MapReduce Framework do you prefer to work in?_
+### Which MapReduce Framework do you prefer to work in?

 Spark

-_Why do you like using it vs regular MapReduce_
+### Why do you like using it vs regular MapReduce?

 Simply put Spark is better able to execute iterative operations faster then M/R. This is readily apparent for ML applications.
 Currently there is MLlib for Spark, but Mahout is also shifting to use Spark for this reason.
 The ability to cache, or pin, RDDs in memory also helps to speed up certain operations.

-_Why do you like using it vs other frameworks?_
+### Why do you like using it vs other frameworks?

 Honestly, it was a natural fit for the type of problems I was looking to solve, those being oriented around ML.
 If you are looking to perform non-iterative batch processing that cannot fit in the distributed memory of your cluster, M/R is still the likely winner.